jsparj/openapi-adapter/packages/core/README.md

-WARNING: This project is still WIP and is subject to changes.
-Everything should still work as expected.
+**WARNING**: This project is still WIP and is subject to breaking changes.

+---

-**@openapi-adapter** is base class for making fully typed requests with intellisense against <a href="https://spec.openapis.org/oas/latest.html" target="_blank" rel="noopener noreferrer">OpenAPI 3.x</a> specifications.
+**@openapi-adapter** is library for making fully typed requests with intellisense against <a href="https://spec.openapis.org/oas/latest.html" target="_blank" rel="noopener noreferrer">OpenAPI 3.x</a> specifications.
-Thils library is fast, lightweight and completely dependency-free.
+This library is fast, lightweight and completely dependency-free.
 All this with minimal bundle size on production builds.

 The code is [MIT-licensed](./LICENSE) and free for every use.